 Why does it matter what she looked like?
 Why do you even still have access to a woman you swear you don’t talk to, to show me what she looks like?
 Will seeing her make me feel less betrayed?
 NO. Will it erase what happened?
 NO.

-She can have you will forever be my favorite thing to say, because there is an infinite amount of people out here who know I’m amazing.
+So with that, She can have you will forever be my favorite things to say, because there is an infinite amount of people out here who know I’m amazing.
 And I’m not talking about people who stalk me on IG or Facebook.
 I don’t even feed into that type of validation.
 There are two type of women in this world: wounded or awakened.
 Guess which one I am.

 Anyway, I’ve even had to call myself out on this because I do have a preference for chocolate.
 I was with a light-skinned woman for five years (remains undefeated in time) and I always told her she needed a tan.
 That wasn’t right of me and I recognize it.

 Everyone is allowed to have a preference, but we are not allowed to force those things or our own insecurities onto other people.